The Peach Blossom Spring: Plot

 "The Peach Blossom Spring" was written during a time of political instability and national disunity; and, according to the story, set in the same (the Taiyuan era of the Jin dynasty).
-"Peach Blossom Spring" describes how a fisherman haphazardly sailed into a river in a forest made up entirely of blossoming peach trees, where even the ground was covered by peach petals.
-When he reached the end of the river (or spring in some translations), the source turned out to be a grotto.
+"Peach Blossom Spring" describes how a fisherman from Wuling haphazardly sailed into a river in a forest made up entirely of blossoming peach trees, where even the ground was covered by peach petals.
+When he reached the end of the river (or spring in some translations), the source turned out to be a Dongtian Grotto.
 Though narrow at first, he was able to squeeze through and the passage eventually reached a village with animals and people of all ages.

 The villagers were surprised to see him, but were kind and friendly.
 They explained that their ancestors escaped to this place during the civil unrest of the Qin dynasty, and that they themselves had not left since or had contact with anyone from the outside.
 As a result, they had heard nothing of subsequent changes in political regimes, but remained happy and self-sufficient.
 The fisherman was warmly received by the hospitable villagers and stayed for over a week.
 Upon leaving, he was informed that it was worthless to reveal this experience to the world.
 However, he marked his route on his way out with signs and later divulged the existence of this idyllic haven to others, who attempted repeatedly – but in vain – to locate it.